Mourad-NOUAILI/Google-CTF-2017/cryptography/Introspective-CRC/readme.md

     * To run a python2 script (python3 not supported until 05 July 2017) using sageMath: `$ sage -python script.py`
     * If a module is missing in sageMath:
         * Download it
-        * Run within the module's directory: `$ sage --python setup.py install`
+        * Run within the module's directory: `$ sage -python setup.py install`
 * the pwntools module:
     * for python2: http://docs.pwntools.com/en/stable/install.html
     * for python3: http://python3-pwntools.readthedocs.io/en/latest/install.html